kestra-io/docs/docs/developer-guide/inputs/README.md

 ## Using input value in flow

-Every input is available with dynamic variable like : <code v-pre>{{ inputs.NAME }}</code>.
+Every input is available with dynamic variables such as: <code v-pre>{{ inputs.NAME }}</code>.

-For example, considering that you declare your input :
+For example, if you declare your input :
 ```yaml
 inputs:
   - name: my-file